This post may contain affiliate links. Read the full disclosure

 There’s no better place to spend a week than Cairns in Tropical North Queensland.
 Cairns is the perfect destination to explore some of Australia’s best natural wonders – from the Great Barrier Reef to the Daintree Rainforest all on your doorstep, and so much more.
 We share our ultimate guide to planning an epic 1 week Cairns itinerary.

-This itinerary is meant as a guide to help you plan your own perfect Cairns itinerary.
 You may prefer to skip one or more of the days detailed in this travel itinerary, for a shorter stay in Cairns, or to swap some of the activities for other things that interest you more.

 You can easily spend much longer than a week in Cairns and still not run out of places to see and things to do.